 COVID-19: Technology supporting real estate

-This period of self-isolation is forcing us to adapt the way we do things.
+Social distancing has forced us to adapt the way we do things.
 Thankfully, the technological advances of recent years are benefitting real estate buyers and sellers.

 What should the goal be in the current environment?
 To advance the selling process limiting direct contacts between participants.
 Here is our team’s advice for successfully doing business remotely.